Well. . .How Did I Get Here?

 We are NCAJ.

-In this time of change, and let’s be honest, this is generational change, we must focus on who we are, our strengths, and what brought us here: Dick Taylor.
+In this time of change, and let’s be honest, this is a generational change, we must focus on who we are, our strengths, and what brought us here: Dick Taylor.
 I have a man-crush on Dick Taylor.
 He has been my shining star, my guiding light, my source of hope, and my inspiration.
 When Dick took over as CEO, our Executive-Level Member-Lawyers were still writing all the checks and handling day-to-day affairs for the organization.
 Say what you will about Dick Taylor.
-I know I have put him through his paces, and tested his patience, as much as anyone.
+I know I have put him through his paces and tested his patience, as much as anyone.

 But under Dick Taylor we:

 - Grew to be the third-largest Trial Lawyers Association (TLA) in the nation; (BTW, that includes New York and California)

 - Cemented ourselves as a leader in Political Lobbying, Continuing Legal Education and Social Justice;

 - Grew the budget to over $3,000,000;